 - 1/2 teaspoon vanilla optional

-- Add remaining milk and food coloring.
+- Add remaining milk and food coloring or beetroot powder.
 Reduce heat to medium low and continue the constant stirring just until milk is to desired temperature - do not boil.

 - Remove from heat and add vanilla, if desired.
 Serve hot and enjoy!